framm/BlinkBoard/README.md

 FIREBASE_AUTHDOMAIN=[insert Firebase domain (e.g. myapp.firebaseio.com)]
 FIREBASE_DATABASEURL=[insert Firebase url (e.g. https://myapp.firebaseio.com/)]
 PORT=[insert the port you want to use (e.g. 80)]
-DEV_USER=[insert your user (e.g. user@mail.com)]
-DEV_PASSWORD=[insert your password]
 ```

-The `DEV_USER` and `DEV_PASSWORD` are only there for convenience while testing so you don't have to retype these when you log in.
-When ready for production, you should remove these and change the login page code to reflect it.

 Now you need to add the rules provided in the `rules.json` file to the app in the [FireBase](https://www.firebase.com/) administration system.
 Just copy paste them and save.
 Currently, you also need to import the `viewers.json` file into the database.
 This contains information about the available viewers, which I will explain in the _How to Use_ section below.
-Now you should be able to run the server using the command `gulp`.
+Now you should be able to run the server using the command `gulp` if developing, or just `node blinkboard` if in production.

 There is currently no custom user-management, so just use FireBase' online controlpanel for now.